parkermac/LO/pgrid/README.md

 (9) `grid_to_LO.py` writes the grid.nc file that is used by ROMS, saving it in LO_data/grids.
 It also saves S-coordinate info.

 It copies or creates: grid.nc, nudgcoef.nc, river_info.csv, S_COORDINATE_INFO.csv, XY_COORDINATE_INFO.csv.
 NOTE: the river_info.csv file contains the index and direction info used by ROMS.
 Don't confuse it with the file of the same name (sorry) that is in LO_output/pre/river.
+As of 2024.12.03 it also can create and trim triv_info.csv and wwtp_info.csv.
 - nudging_edges
 - nudging_days
+- do_traps
+- excluded_triv
+- excluded_wwtp

 ---